 No, Hola VPN isn’t safe to use.
 It collects a lot of personal data that it shouldn’t, making it a great risk to your privacy.
 What’s worse, the free version has a peer-to-peer network, which basically means sharing your IP address with everybody using the service.
 That’s very unsafe since a stranger could use your IP to do something illegal.

-Can Hola VPN unblock Netflix?
+Does Hola VPN work with Netflix?

 Will Hola VPN slow my speeds down?